-- (d) The objecting party shall extend an invitation to Te Puni Kōkiri to attend their hui as an independent observer; - (e) Voting on a resolution to amend or remove the Trust's mandate, or to exercise hapū or iwi withdrawal, will be open to those who are registered and unregistered members of the claimant community (aged 18 years and over).
-For those who are unregistered members, the right to vote will be determined if their whakapapa has been duly verified by the Mōkai Pātea Membership Committee; - (f) Voting shall be conducted in a manner as consistent as practicable with the process as set out in this mandate strategy including the requirement for postal/electronic voting, voting at hui, and the provision for special votes; - (g) A 75% majority is required to vote in favour of a process to initiate an amendment to, or removal of, the Trust mandate or to approve hapū or iwi withdrawal; - (h) The result of the vote to be publicly notified within ten working days of the vote being declared; - (i) Within 20 working days of the vote being declared, the objecting party shall prepare a written report on the outcome of the hui and the voting and submit that report to the Trust, and to the Office for Māori Crown Relations - Te Arawhiti and Te Puni Kōkiri. - (j) The Trust shall then provide a written response to the objecting party's report, and provide this to the objecting party, Te Arawhiti, and Te Puni Kōkiri.
-The Crown will review the reports against the requirements for withdrawal and Crown Treaty settlement policy and provide a timely Crown response to the parties, informing the Trust and the objecting party of what the outcome of the withdrawal/amendment process means for the Crown's recognition of the Trust's mandate; - (k) If the 75% threshold is not reached, but the objecting party continues to raise concerns, then the Trust shall consult with the Office for Māori Crown Relations - Te Arawhiti and Te Puni Kōkiri as to next steps.
+- (f) Voting shall be conducted in a manner as consistent as practicable with the process as set out in this deed of mandate including the requirement for an independent returning officer, postal/electronic voting, voting at hui, and the provision for special votes; - (g) A 75% majority is required to vote in favour of a process to initiate an amendment to, or removal of, the Trust mandate or to approve hapū or iwi withdrawal; - (h) The result of the vote to be publicly notified within ten working days of the vote being declared; - (i) Within 20 working days of the vote being declared, the objecting party shall prepare a written report on the outcome of the hui and the voting and submit that report to the Trust, and to the Office for Māori Crown Relations Te Arawhiti and Te Puni Kōkiri. - (j) The Trust shall then provide a written response to the objecting party's report, and provide this to the objecting party, Te Arawhiti, and Te Puni Kōkiri.
+The Crown will review the reports against the requirements for withdrawal and Crown Treaty settlement policy and provide a timely Crown response to the parties, informing the Trust and the objecting party of what the outcome of the withdrawal/amendment process means for the Crown's recognition of the Trust's mandate; - (k) If the 75% threshold is not reached, but the objecting party continues to raise concerns, then the Trust shall consult with the Office for Māori Crown Relations Te Arawhiti and Te Puni Kōkiri as to next steps.